rsaris/recipes/bread/sourdough_bread.md

 ## The starter
 Every week or so:
 1. Take the starter out of the fridge and discard all but 25g.
-1. Add 110g of warm water and 100g of flour (50g all purpose, 50g rye) and stir until it is fully incorporated
+1. Add 100g of warm water and 100g of flour (50g all purpose, 50g bread flour) and stir until it is fully incorporated
-1. Let it stand partially covered (with a towel) for about 4 hours until it is getting bubbly.
+1. Let it stand partially covered (with a towel) for a few hours until it is getting bubbly.
 1. Seal it up and put it back into the fridge.

 ## The levian (9am, bake day - 1)